Cato Name Meaning: Discover the Origin and Significance of the Name

 • Rocco: A name of Italian origin meaning “rest”

-See also Emersyn Name Meaning: Discover the Origin and Significance of the Name
+See also Bartholomew Name Meaning: Origins and Significance

 While these names may not have the exact same meaning as Cato, they share similar sounds and origins.